 Once you have selected an EHR vendor, all that is left is to pick a date and time to have your new system installed and then schedule staff training.

 With these five steps, you will be on your way to upgrading your practice or organization to stay competitive in the near and distant future.
-As well, be sure to have your accountant investigate tax incentives (called “EHR Incentives Programs”) so you can capture all available EHR-based deductions and credits.
+Additionally, be sure to have your accountant investigate tax incentives (called “EHR Incentives Programs”) so you can capture all available EHR-based deductions and credits.